bsassoli/irs25-26/data/text working.md

 Consider measurements of the positions of a planet—say, Neptune—over a period of months.
 Those measurements will be influenced by more than Neptune’s position.
 They will also reflect some combination of human mistakes, flaws and limitations of instruments used, like a telescope, and inaccuracies from changing atmospheric conditions.
 Scientists can try to identify such errors by calibrating the telescope and recording the atmospheric conditions along with their measurement of Neptune’s position.
 This is called data cleansing: identifying and correcting errors in a data set by deciding which data are questionable and should be eliminated.

 Then, the next step is to represent the data in a meaningful way.
 Data of Neptune’s position over a period of months may be visualized as charted points.
 Finally, these points can be used to draw a curve of Neptune’s progression.
 The points represent scientists’ measurements, and the curve represents the scientists’ best guess for Neptune’s path through the sky.
 This curve is the data model.
----
-# 118 Scientific modeling

-# Illustration of the problem of curve fitting using data about air pollution and life expectancy in different cities

-Figure 5.5

 This is a complicated enough task that it has its own name: the problem of curve fitting.
 Curve fitting is extrapolating from a data set to expected data by fitting a continuous line through a data plot.
 The problem is that data, no matter how much you collect, are always consistent with multiple different curves.
 Suppose that you have data for two variables—say, air pollution and life expectancy in different cities—and you want to figure out the mathematical relationship between the two.
 That is, you want to learn how people’s life expectancy relates to the level of air pollution where they live.
 Your data are represented by the points in Figure 5.5.
 Figure 5.5 also shows different curves, representing different relationships between air pollution and life expectancy, each of which appears to fit the data pretty well.
 Put in terms of underdetermination, introduced in Chapter 3, the data underdetermine which curve best captures the relationship between these two variables.

 There’s no easy answer to how scientists should decide which curve fitting the data is best.
 Finding the curve that best fits all data isn’t usually the best approach.
 Data models can fit the data too well; the problem with sticking too closely to the actual data is that those data are never perfect.
 There might be outliers, or values that deviate from the norm for one reason or another, and noise, influences on data that are incidental to the focus.
 Scientists want their data models to be better than the actual data they’ve collected.
 In the end, they must choose a data model based on their background knowledge about the phenomenon and what they want to use the data model for.
 New data can be used to check how well the selected data model works, just as models of phenomena can be calibrated with comparison to their targets.
 Big data approaches, discussed in Chapter 4, make data modeling even more challenging.
 A lot of data without a lot of background knowledge about the data makes it even more difficult to solve the curve-fitting problem.

-# Scale models
+#### Scale models

 Data models are used in experiments and non-experimental studies, where the phenomena are investigated directly.
-In contrast, models of phenomena, our main focus in this chapter, are used to indirectly investigate phenomena: the model is studied in
+In contrast, models of phenomena, our main focus in this chapter, are used to indirectly investigate phenomena: the model is studied in order to draw conclusions about its target.
----
-# Scientific modeling

-In order to draw conclusions about its target.
 This can be especially useful when direct investigation, experiments and studies, aren’t feasible—like how the Reber plan would affect the San Francisco Bay—or scientists want to draw broad conclusions about a class of phenomena—like how predator and prey population numbers influence each other.
 As we’ve already seen with the Bay model and the Lotka‐Volterra model, there are many different types of models of phenomena.

-# Scale models

-are concrete physical objects that are downsized or enlarged representations of their target systems.
+**Scale models** are concrete physical objects that are downsized or enlarged representations of their target systems.
 Architectural models of buildings or urban landscapes are a familiar example; these are widely used in civil engineering.
 The Bay model is also a scale model.
-Its spatial scale is 1:1000 in length (one meter in the model represents...

-# Watson and Crick’s scale model of DNA’s double helix structure

-FIGURE 5.6
----
-# Scientific modeling

-1,000 meters in the real world) and 1:100 in depth (one meter in the model represents 100 meters in the real world).
+Its spatial scale is 1:1000 in length (one meter in the model represents 1,000 meters in the real world) and 1:100 in depth (one meter in the model represents 100 meters in the real world).
 The Bay model also has a shorter timescale; 14.9 minutes in the model represents a 24-hour day in the real world.

 Other scale models are enlarged representations of their targets.
 In 1953, James Watson and Francis Crick announced the historic discovery that the structure of DNA is a double helix.
 Watson and Crick had spent a couple of years building scale models out of wire and tin plates in the shape of the building blocks of DNA.
 After several failures, the two scientists recognized, in part from the x-ray crystallography work of Rosalind Franklin and Maurice Wilkins, that a double helix structure best fit existing knowledge about DNA.
 Their model had a spatial scale of roughly 1 billion:1.
 That is, one centimeter in the double helix model represented one-billionth of a centimeter in a real DNA molecule.
 (See Chapter 13 for more discussion of this discovery, including Rosalind Franklin’s role.)

-# Analogical models
+#### Analogical models

 Analogical models are representations with features similar to focal features of a target system.
 The Bay model is also an analogical model, as it shares physical properties like tides and currents with its target.
 But analogical models don’t need to be concrete.
 An example of an abstract analog model is the computer model of the mind, which is based on formal similarities between computers and minds.
 Like computers, the human mind is often thought of as an information-processing system that can be described in functional terms—that is, without talking about its actual physical composition, or hardware, but referring to what it does.
 Like computers, minds can be understood in terms of the operations they carry out to solve certain tasks, or in terms of their software.

 Another example of an analogical model—located somewhere between the Bay model and the computer model of the mind on the concrete/abstract spectrum—is the Monetary National Income Analogue Computer (MONIAC).
 Also known as a Phillips machine, MONIAC is a hydraulic model that uses water flow, like the Bay model, but to represent the British economy.
 William Phillips built MONIAC in 1949 using a collection of plastic tanks, each representing some aspect of the economy, connected by pipes and sluices and different valves.
 The machine used an old airplane motor to pump around dyed water, representing money, to simulate the flow of money in an economy.
 An overhead tank, representing a treasury, could be drained so that the water inside could flow to other economic sectors (education, healthcare, infrastructure and investment, savings, etc.).
 Water could be pumped back to the treasury tank to represent taxation and state revenue.
 Exports and imports could also be simulated by adding or draining water from the model.
 MONIAC is a physical model, but not a scale model.
 The British economy isn’t operated hydraulically, of course.
 MONIAC used water as an analog to money; changes in water level and flow were analogous to changes in amounts of money in and transfer among various sectors of the British economy.
 In its day, this was an amazingly accurate tool for studying how changes in different economic sectors affect others.

 One type of analogical model is the mechanistic model, a model that represents the component parts and operations constituting some recurring process.
-Various processes
----
-# Scientific modeling

-Phillips’s MONIAC hydro-economic model

-in living organisms can be construed mechanistically, such as blood circulation, protein synthesis, and cellular respiration.
+Various processes in living organisms can be construed mechanistically, such as blood circulation, protein synthesis, and cellular respiration.
 A mechanistic model helps illuminate how the phenomenon depends on the orchestrated functioning of component parts.
 Mechanistic models can be physical structures, but most mechanistic models are schematic representations of structures, functions, and the relationships among them.
 For example, the mechanistic model of the cellular sodium-potassium pump depicted in Figure 5.8 is a generic representation of how sodium and potassium are exchanged through cell membranes.

 Relying on analogies is a particularly useful strategy in early stages of modeling, when scientists may have little or no knowledge of the target system.
 This enables scientists to focus on the salient features of the target and to let the discovery of analogous features guide modeling approaches.
-For example, spiral staircases were an inspiration to Watson and Crick, guiding their modeling efforts of DNA toward a double helix.
+For example, spiral staircases were an inspiration to Watson and Crick, guiding their modeling efforts of DNA toward a double helix structure.
----
-# 122 Scientific modeling

-# Visual depiction of a mechanistic model of the sodium-potassium pump

-# FIGURE 5.8

-structure.
 As knowledge about the target develops, analogical models may give way to models less obviously related to the target systems they represent.

-# Mathematical models
+#### Mathematical models

 Mathematical models are mathematical equations that use variables, parameters, and constants to represent one or more target systems.
 The Lotka‐Volterra model is an example.
 It uses a pair of first‐order differential equations to represent changes in predator and prey populations over time.
-The first equation, *d x /d t = α x − βxy, describes the fluctuations of a prey population, d x, over time, d t, where αx represents its exponential growth and β xy represents the rate of predator/prey interaction.
+The first equation, d x /d t = α x − βxy, describes the fluctuations of a prey population, d x, over time, d t, where αx represents its exponential growth and β xy represents the rate of predator/prey interaction.
 The number of mice at a time, for example, is determined by their population growth, minus the rate at which they’re preyed upon by, say, hawks.
 In contrast, the number of hawks is fixed by their population growth given the supply of prey, minus their mortality rate.
-Hence, the second equation, d y /d t = δxy − γy, describes the fluctuations of a predator population, d y, over the same time interval, where δ xy represents predator population growth and γ y* represents loss of predators due to events like death, disease, or emigration.
-(When we introduced the Lotka‐Volterra model earlier in the
----
-# Scientific modeling

-In this chapter, we said that x is a variable representing the prey population size and y is a variable representing the predator population size, while α, β, δ, and γ are parameters for, respectively, the prey population’s rate of growth without predation, the rate at which prey encounter predators, the predator population’s rate of growth, and the loss of predators by either death or emigration.
-Look at what we say about each part of each equation here with those definitions in mind to get a better sense for what each equation is used to represent.
+Hence, the second equation, d y /d t = δxy − γy, describes the fluctuations of a predator population, d y, over the same time interval, where δ xy represents predator population growth and γ y represents loss of predators due to events like death, disease, or emigration.
+(When we introduced the Lotka‐Volterra model earlier in this chapter, we said that x is a variable representing the prey population size and y is a variable representing the predator population size, while α, β, δ, and γ are parameters for, respectively, the prey population’s rate of growth without predation, the rate at which prey encounter predators, the predator population’s rate of growth, and the loss of predators by either death or emigration.
+Look at what we say about each part of each equation here with those definitions in mind to get a better sense for what each equation is used to represent.)

 Another example of a mathematical model is a game theory model called the prisoner’s dilemma.
 Suppose that you and your friend Dominik have been arrested for robbing a bank, and you’ve been placed in different jail cells.
 A prosecutor makes this offer to each one of you separately: